+\textit{Derivation of the Bloch equations from the GKSL master equation.} The Bloch vector components are defined as \cite{breuer_theory_2009}:

-the expression for the reduced density matrix becomes \cite{breuer_theory_2009}:
+Using the Bloch components we can write the reduced density matrix as:

-We substitute the Bloch representation (Eq.\,\eqref{eq:Matrix}) into the GKSL equation (Eq. \eqref{eq:Lindblad}) and explicitly evaluate each term in the dissipator (Eq. \eqref{eq:Dissipator}) using the commutation relations \([\,\sigma_{i},\sigma_{j}\,]=2i\varepsilon_{ijk}\sigma_{k}\).
-Straightforward algebra yields the Bloch equations for a mechanically driven CNT coupled to its environment:
+By substituting the Bloch representation (Eq.\,\eqref{eq:Matrix}) into the GKSL equation (Eq. \eqref{eq:Lindblad}) and explicitly evaluating each term in the dissipator (Eq. \eqref{eq:Dissipator}) using the commutation relations \([\,\sigma_{i},\sigma_{j}\,]=2i\varepsilon_{ijk}\sigma_{k}\), one obtains, after straightforward algebra, the Bloch equations for a mechanically driven carbon nanotube coupled to its environment: